Li Siye: An Lushan Rebellion

 In fall 757, with joint forces of Tang, under overall command by Suzong's son Li Chu the Prince of Guangping, and Tang's allied Uyghurs, poised to attack Chang'an to recapture it from Yan forces.
-When the forces battled west of Chang'an, Tang forces initially suffered losses and was about to collapse.
-Li Siye, seeing this situation, took off his upper clothing and rode on his horse, battering fleeing soldiers with his staff, to stop the panic.
-With the panic under control, Tang forces counterattacked and defeated Yan forces, forcing them out of Chang'an and allowing Tang to recapture Chang'an.
-He also contributed to capturing Luoyang from An Lushan's son An Qingxu (who had assassinated An Lushan earlier in 757 and become the emperor of Yan).
+When the forces met and engaged near Xiangji Temple west of Chang'an, the Tang forces initially suffered losses and the morale was about to collapse.
+Seeing the situation, Li Siye stripped off his upper armor and rode topless on his warhorse, battering fleeing soldiers with his staff to prevent a rout.
+With the panic under control, Li then spearheaded a Tang counterattack and defeated the Yan forces, killing 60,000 and capturing 20,000 on the field.
+This victory forced Yan forces to abandon Chang'an, allowing Tang to recapture the capital.
+Li also contributed to capturing Luoyang from An Lushan's son An Qingxu (who had assassinated An Lushan earlier in 757 and become the emperor of Yan).
 For Li Siye contributions, he was made the minister of army supplies (衛尉卿, Weiwei Qing) and created the Duke of Guo.
 He was also given the rank of jiedushi.

 An Qingxu withdrew to Yecheng and took up defensive position there.
 Tang forces converged on Yecheng and put it under siege, but with the Tang forces under 10 different jiedushi, the attack was disorganized.
 Li Siye was often a leader in the assaults on Yecheng.
 In spring 759, during one of the attacks on Yecheng's defenses, he was hit by a stray arrow.
 He rested in the camp, and for some time it appeared that his wound would heal.
 However, when Tang forces launched a subsequent attack, when Li Siye heard the war drums being played, he yelled out in a loud voice, and suddenly, he bled profusely from his wound and died.
 When the news reached Emperor Suzong, he was shocked, and issued an edict praising Li Siye.
 He posthumously created Li Siye the Prince of Wuwei and allowed Li Siye's son Li Zuoguo (李佐國) to inherit the title.